Terms and Statutory Basis

 The statute of limitations stops running once an FCA lawsuit has been filed, and there is no practical limit to the amount of time that a qui tam case can be under seal.
 Furthermore, if the government intervenes in that lawsuit, it may add other causes of action for which the Relator has no standing (for example, common law fraud) that could relate back to the filing date of the FCA complaint.
 Thus, defendants may (and often do) find themselves defending against a timely filed FCA lawsuit long after they believed the statute of limitations to have already run.

-On September 9, 2015, then-Deputy Attorney General Sally Yates issued guidance to all DOJ attorneys intended to enhance and energize FCA enforcement against individual defendants across both criminal and civil segments of the Department.
+On September 9, 2015, then-Deputy Attorney General Sally Yates issued guidance to all DOJ attorneys, which intended to enhance and energize FCA enforcement against individual defendants across both criminal and civil segments of the Department.
 The guidance included the following policy shifts:

-- Cooperation credit for corporations now contingent on the corporation providing all relevant facts about the individual personnel involved in the misconduct, with sufficiency of such cooperation to be judged solely by DOJ.
+- Cooperation credit for corporations is contingent on the corporation providing all relevant facts about the individual personnel involved in the misconduct, with sufficiency of such cooperation to be judged solely by DOJ.

 - FCA investigations should focus on individuals (not just corporate defendants) at all stages of the investigation.